 Here it’s all about that char-taste.
 Part of the Char-Hut (2601 N. University Drive, Sunrise) experience is watching your food on the grill in front of you behind protective glass after you place your order.
 Once cooked to your liking, you can then view the assembly of your sandwich.
 It’s pretty exciting, mainly as the anticipation builds when you’re starving.

 When it comes to sides, the first thing that comes to most folks’ mind are fries, but you should consider the Frings.
 An order of frings brings skin-on fries and some of their string onion rings.

-There are three burgers sizes available: 1/6 lb, 1/3 lb, and 1/2 lb patties.
+There are three burger sizes available: 1/6 lb, 1/3 lb, and 1/2 lb patties.
 I’ve never even considered eating the smallest of the three.
 I’m a Double cheese 1/3 lb pound, aka Char-Buster kinda guy.
 It won’t let you down, but if you are insistent on something with a little more oomph size-wise, then the 1/2 lb Big Bite Burger.
 The Big Bite patty adds brisket to the burger blend mix, so you get a meatier flavor.

 Oh, I almost forgot…jump on that Big Dog with chili and cheese.
 I’m not a fan of raw onion sliced long on hot dogs, but I make do.
 The chili dog is excellent and brought me back to the first time I ate Char-Hut.

 The pressure might be on when you’re taking in the menu, so here’s my suggestion: Grab a Char-Buster with cheese, a chili dog, some frings, and a birch beer to wash everything down.
-In other words, order as I would.
+In other words, order as the BEAST would.

 After driving around aimlessly for what seemed like forever, we came across a Char-Hut.
 The drive-thru was calling out to us.
 We stuffed our faces and I remember in particular enjoying a chili dog that night.
 I never thought I would eat there again.

 I hadn’t even thought of Char-Hut in years when I was driving in Sunrise and came across one of their locations.
 Flash forward to a few days later when again I was in Sunrise and decide to go for it.